OngoGablogian/Legends_Z-A_Macros/Macros/Donut Reset.md

 <img src="/Macro-Images/Donut_Reset.gif" />

 ### <ins>Info:</ins>
-This can be used to reset your game when making donuts if you don't get the result you want.
-Use the Pokécenter east of Hotel Z to make a backup save.
-Please be aware that this closes the game and loads from a backup save, use with caution.
+This can be used to reset your game when making donuts if you don't get the result you want and would like to reclaim your berries.
+Make sure to use the Pokécenter east of Hotel Z to make a backup save, then toggle the macro after making a donut that you want to discard.

+> [!CAUTION]
+> Please be aware that this macro closes the game and loads from backup data; use with caution.

 ----